Open-EO/openeo-vue-components/README.md

 ### `ServiceTypes`

-Visualizes all secondary web services supported by the back-end.
+Visualizes all secondary web service types supported by the back-end.

 **Properties:**